Brian Gavin’s Signature H&A Diamonds – Neat Arrows + Crisp Hearts!

 A grade is then assigned based on the gemologist’s findings.
 For a diamond to be graded with “excellent symmetry”, any symmetry flaws it has are often minute and very difficult to detect under 10X magnification.

 On the other hand, optical symmetry seen through the H&A viewer takes into account the relationship of every facet that comes together as a whole.
-In fact, the virtual facets (facets that are created by a diamond’s internal reflections akin to a hall or mirrors) play an important role in the crispness of the hearts and arrows pattern we see.
-And as you would have guessed, there’s no mention of this property in most grading reports.
+In fact, the virtual facets (facets that are created by a diamond’s internal reflections akin to a hall of mirrors) play an important role in the crispness of the hearts and arrows pattern we see.

 While most GIA triple excellent or AGS triple 0 diamonds exhibit some kind of hearts and arrows effect when examined with a viewer, the level of craftsmanship is usually less than perfect upon scrutiny.